 When: Oct.
 30th & 31st from 7-11pm

-Drive-thru Halloween fun that ranges from circus thrills to Halloween classics in Dallas at the American Airlines Center Silver Parking Garage.
-You remain safe and contact-free in your car while enjoying a spooky good time.
+Drive Boo Halloween promises drive-thru Halloween fun that ranges from circus thrills to Halloween classics.
+This event is in Dallas at the American Airlines Center Silver Parking Garage.
+Remain safe and contact-free in your car while enjoying a spooky good time.
 Halloween costumes are encouraged!
 Learn more and buy tickets here: driveboohalloween.com

 Learn more about our program of support for kids and teens who have been impacted by cancer here.